Here's Our Rant About Canaan Inc. (CAN)

 DA Davidson gave a rating of “Buy” to CAN, setting the target price at $15 in the report published on April 05th of the current year.

-Volatility was left at 6.99%, however, over the last 30 days, the volatility rate increased by 5.61%, as shares surge +7.37% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +13.02% upper at present.
+Volatility was left at 7.19%, however, over the last 30 days, the volatility rate increased by 7.03%, as shares sank -4.91% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +10.90% upper at present.

 Stock Fundamentals for CAN